 We’ll also get in touch every month to check your meter readings and let you know how much energy from your allowance you used that month!

 If you’re under – Fantastic!
-Well done, we will get in contact at the end of the contract to let you know and debit all the money you’ve not used from your Direct Debits back to the lead tenant.
+Well done, we will get in contact at the end of the contract to let you know and debit all the money you’ve not used from your Direct Debits back to the lead tenant (if you use Bill Share this money will be refunded equally to all tenants).

 Do I need to cancel my old electricity supplier?